 - No Win No Fee supermarket accident claims

 - Why should you choose to claim with Legal Helpline?

 - Speak with us today

 - Useful Links

-Have you slipped on floor in supermarket or had another type of accident that has resulted in sustaining an injury in a supermarket?
+Have you slipped on floor in a supermarket or had another type of accident that has resulted in your sustaining an injury in a supermarket?
 If so, then if the accident wasn’t your fault, then you may be eligible to make a supermarket injury claim.